pimbrouwers/Danom/README.md

 [![build](https://github.com/pimbrouwers/Danom/actions/workflows/build.yml/badge.svg)](https://github.com/pimbrouwers/Danom/actions/workflows/build.yml)

-Danom is a C# library that provides monadic structures to simplify functional programming patterns in C#.
+Danom is a C# library that provides monadic structures to simplify functional programming patterns in C#, that enforces exhaustive matching by preventing direct value access (this is good).

 ## Key Features
 - Implementation of common monads like `Option`, `Result`, and `ResultOption`.